servergrove/SGControlBundle/README.md

 # SGControlBundle

 The SGControlBundle is a Symfony2 bundle that provides command line tools to interact with the ServerGrove Control Panel.
+It also provides an interactive shell.

 The following command line tools are provided: